frcojimenez/GW_Rdown/README.md

 all from reference [7].<br>

-**Please refer to the above paper if using these codes and results; please also refer to the original works [2-4] describing the Mathematica code available at [5-6] on which the codes KerrQNMOvertone.ipynb and .nb are based, if using the latter codes.**
+**Please refer to the above paper if using these codes and results; please also refer to the original works [2-4] describing the Mathematica code available at [5-6] on which the codes KerrQNMOvertones.nb, .ipynb and .f90 are based, if using the latter codes.**

 Structure:
 * ./codes :
-  * Mathematica.
+  * /Mathematica.
 It contains two classes of codes, both written in Mathematica.
 Rdown.nb and Rdown.m: these two (equivalent) codes contain the main functions                                      used to produce the RD models and ansätze (OvertoneModel), to compute the QNM frequencies and damping times (\\[Omega]lmnPy) from                                    the python code qnm [8-9] complemented by our tables for the (l=2,m=2,n=8,9) modes ([7]), or to estimate the final mass and spin from the GW strain (FitRingdownGrid).
-                                   Moreover, it also includes a code (KerrQNMOvertones) to compute the QNM spectrum from scratch based on the original code from
-                                   [2-4] and available at [5-6].
+                                   Moreover, it also includes a notebook (KerrQNMOvertones.nb) to compute the QNM spectrum from scratch based on the original code from [2-4] and available at [5-6].
-  * Python.
+  * /Python.
 Same version of the KerrQNMOvertones code translated into Python language.
+  * /Fortran.
+Same version of the KerrQNMOvertones code translated into Fortran 90/Fortran 2003 language for a vastly reduced computing time.
+It is provided along with a Readme file and two example input parameter files (.nml).

 * ./data :
   * ./QNMdata.
 It contains the QNM data (tables) for the lmn = 228 and lmn = 229 co-rotating and lmn = 22(8-9) counter-rotating modes, as decribed in reference [7].